ga-wdi-exercises/landlord/readme.md

 - [Sinatra Views and Templates](#sinatra-views-and-templates)
 - [Sinatra DB](#sinatra--db).

-Ideally, you should complete the portion you haven't completed yet before starting
+Ideally, you should complete the portion you haven't completed yet before starting the next one.

 ## Schema & SQL

+### Create a schema file

 * Create a `schema.sql` in the `db` folder.
 It should contain the following:
   - Tenants table (with the following attributes):